econoalchemist/Passport-Batch2/01_Self-Custody.md

 </p>

 - On the Passport Batch 2, you should be at the prompt that says `Now, let's connect Passport with Envoy` after saving your backup.
 Select the check mark.
-- On the next screen, select the chack mark to generate the QR code.
+- On the next screen, select the check-mark to generate the QR code.
 - Then scan the QR code using your mobile device.

 <p align="center">